marco262/my_wiki/data/dnd/race/goliath.md

 ## Goliath Names

-Every goliath has three names: a birth name assigned by the newborn’s mother and father, a nickname assigned by the tribal chief, and a family or clan name.
+Every goliath has three names: a birth name assigned by the newborn's mother and father, a nickname assigned by the tribal chief, and a family or clan name.
 A birth name is up to three syllables long.
 Clan names are five syllables or more and end in a vowel.

 Birth names are rarely linked to gender.
 Goliaths see females and males as equal in all things, and they find societies with roles divided by gender to be puzzling or worthy of mockery.
 To a goliath, the person who is best at a job should be the one tasked with doing it.

-A goliath’s nickname is a description that can change on the whim of a chieftain or tribal elder.
+A goliath's nickname is a description that can change on the whim of a chieftain or tribal elder.
 It refers to a notable deed, either a success or failure, committed by the goliath.
-Goliaths assign and use nicknames with their friends of other races, and change them to refer to an individual’s notable deeds.
+Goliaths assign and use nicknames with their friends of other races, and change them to refer to an individual's notable deeds.

 Goliaths present all three names when identifying themselves, in the order of birth name, nickname, and clan name.
 In casual conversation, they use their nickname.